Minerallo/Paper_slab_buckling_input_files/Readme.txt

 then use the following command ./candi.sh --packages="p4est trilinos dealii" -j ncores make sure than p4est trilinos are installed before dealii

+#########  Models Parameter files
+The repository contains the following parameter files :
+.Initialzation
+.S1  - Reference model (Friction 0.05)
+.S2a - Subduction interface friction 0.015
+.S2b - Subduction interface friction 0.035
+.S2c - Subduction interface friction 0.06
+.S3  - No eclogitization of the lower crust
+.S4  - High thermal conduction of the upper crust

+The model needs to be run first with the initalization file before restarting with the other parameter files.
+In order to initialize the model you need to indicate the adress in the parameter files of the initial compositional and themal files that are in the directory "Initial_composition_and_temperature"
 #########  Statistics

-With this set up for the reference model you should get the folowing statistic the following statistics at the end of the simulation with a total of 15036 timesteps.
+With this set up for the reference model (S1) you should get the folowing statistic the following statistics at the end of the simulation with a total of 15036 timesteps.
 (The HLRN had a wall time of 12 hours so the model was restarted every 12 hours until reaching 40 My of evolution)

 Number of active cells: 53,247 (on 6 levels)